 Political Contributions

-Asher Heimermann regularly makes contributions to candidates and political committees that align with his beliefs and values.
+Asher Heimermann regularly makes financial contributions to conservative candidates and political organizations that align with his beliefs and values.

 DATE | CANDIDATE OR COMMITTEE | AMOUNT |